Pembroke, Pembrokeshire: Geography

 Pembroke town stands on the South Pembrokeshire limestone peninsula by the estuary of the River Cleddau, flanked on all sides by woodland and arable farmland.
 The town is 8 mi south of the county town of Haverfordwest.

 The town is centred on Main Street, which is the only street that is inside the original Pembroke town walls.
 Outside the walls, residential estates have been built to the north towards Pembroke Dock, to the east towards Lamphey, and to the south.
 To the west of the town lies the village of Monkton, which is included as part of the community of Pembroke.
 At the 2001 census, the community had a population of 7,214.

 The conurbation of Pembroke Dock and Pembroke has a combined population of 15,890 and as such is one of the major population centres of West Wales.

 Governance

 Local government

 There are two tiers of local government covering Pembroke, at community (town) and county level: Pembroke Town Council and Pembrokeshire County Council.
 Pembroke Town Council is based at Pembroke Town Hall.
 The community of Pembroke covers an area of 4.58 sqmi and includes the Pembroke St Mary North, St Mary South, St Michael and Monkton wards.

 For representation on the county council, the four wards comprising Pembroke community each elect one councillor.

 Senedd and Westminster representation

-Pembroke is part of the Carmarthen West and South Pembrokeshire Senedd constituency and UK Parliamentary constituency.
+Pembroke is part of the Carmarthen West and South Pembrokeshire Senedd constituency and the Mid and South Pembrokeshire UK Parliamentary constituency.

-The local Member of Parliament (MP) is Simon Hart, a Conservative.
+The local Member of Parliament (MP) is Henry Tufnell, a member of the Labour Party.